peterpeterparker/daviddalbusco.com/src/blog/the-mutationobserver-web-api.md

 It should have worked right?
 Well, no, it did not or at least not fully 😉.

-Indeed, getting and applying the color to the selection did work as expected but, I was unable to save the range afterwards, `this.range` was not assigned to my expectation.
+Indeed, getting and applying the color to the selection did work as expected but, I was unable to save the range afterwards, `this.range` was not re-assigned as I was expecting.

 Fortunately, I was able to solve the issue with the `MutationObserver` .